You can get from Berlin to Kraków by train, bus or flight.

 These are the most popular departure and arrival points when travelling from Berlin to Kraków:

 Omio works with many trusted partners that can help you travel the best way from Berlin to Kraków:

-Before travelling from Berlin to Kraków, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+Before travelling from Berlin to Kraków, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

 But we recommend booking Berlin to Kraków tickets online a few months before your planned travel date to score the best deals and save money on your trip.